bimdata/documentation/src/viewer/tutorials/hubs.md

 };
 ```

 With this added code, the plugin 3 emits an event named `"custom-event"` on the `localContext.hub` when it gets open.
-However, as nobody is listen to this event, nothing happens.
+However, as nobody is listening to this event, nothing happens.

 ### Listening to localContext events